Welcome to the Reader, Come Home Virtual Book Study

 Dr. Maryanne Wolf and other researchers have determined how we can end our country’s illiteracy epidemic and construct each child’s reading brain.
 Dr. Wolf has also offered a caution: with our children so immersed in our now digital world, will learning to read be even more difficult?
 Are our most vulnerable children – and all of our children – being put at further risk?
 In her book Reader, Come Home, Dr. Wolf offers a call to action: construct our children’s deep reading brains through print, and use technology to fuel rather than endanger them.

 We invite you to participate in this book study through a series of 8 video discussions from our panel of literacy experts and advocates for each letter/chapter.
-The study will conclude with a live-streamed lecture from Dr. Wolf on March 12.

 Why this book study?